-What does it mean to be active?
+So, what does it mean to be active?
 Is there a difference between being active and exercising?
 Between working out and training?
-If brag to my friends about my workout and say that I’ve done my weight ‘training’, is that a faux pas?
+If I brag to my friends about my workout and say that I’ve done my weight ‘training’, is that a faux pas?

-So I started doing some research about the difference between exercising and training and found an article written by Mark Rippetone.
-As I read Mark’s article, I could tell that he was someone who was knowledgeable so I wanted to learn more about him.
-Read on…
+And I started doing some research about the difference between exercising and training and found an article written by Mark Rippetone.
+As I read the article, I could tell that Mark was someone who is knowledgeable about physical fitness.

-Being curious, I typed ‘Mark Rippetoe’ into Google and found that he’s dedicated his life to training and helping others.
+So, I typed ‘Mark Rippetoe’ into Google and started searching for more if his work.
+I found that he has dedicated his life to training and helping others.
 You can visit Wikipedia for more information about Mark, his gym and his many accomplishments and you can read one of his books (sold on Amazon, of course), shown below.

 So you can see we have role models to help keep us motivated.
 People like Mark at 61 and Grace at 65 who have made physical fitness a big part of their lives and have made the lifelong commitment to staying healthy.
-I know I am motivated by these individuals and hope you are too.
+I am motivated by these people and hope you do too.

 Books by Mark Rippetoe, tap an image to buy on Amazon now…